+We can interpret the foregoing discussion in terms of the "potential outcomes" of the causal effects literature.
+The Lehmann formulation essentially assumes that the ranks of the control observations would be preserved were they to be treated.
 Heckman, Smith, and Clements (1997) consider a model which allows a specified degree of "slippage" in the quantile ranks of the two distributions in the context of a bounds analysis.
+Abadie, Angrist, and Imbens (1999) have suggested an IV estimator for quantile treatment effects when the treatment is endogonous.
 Oja (1981) considers orderings of distributions based on location, scale, skewness, kurtosis, etc., based on the function $\Delta(x)$.

 Of course, it is possible that the two distributions differ only by a location shift, so $\delta(\tau) = \delta_0$, or that they differ by a scale shift so $\delta(\tau) = \delta_1 F^{-1}(\tau)$ or that they differ by a location and scale shift so $\delta(\tau) = \delta_0 + \delta_1 F^{-1}(\tau)$.
-But these hypotheses are all nicely nested within Lehmann's general framework.
-And yet, as we shall see, testing these hypotheses against the general alternatives represented by the Lehmann-Doksum quantile treatment effect poses some challenging technical problems.
+Indeed, most of the regression literature deals with just such models.
+These hypotheses are all nicely nested within Lehmann's general framework.
+And yet, as we shall see, testing them against the general alternatives represented by the Lehmann-Doksum quantile treatment effect poses some challenges.
+In the simplest context of the two sample treatment-control model our tests may be viewed as quantile version of the conventional two-sample Kolmogorov-Smirnov test in which the null specifies that the two distributions differ by the constant, δ_0 , in the case of the location shift, or by $\delta_0 + \delta_1 F^{-1}(\tau)$ for some unspecified distribution, F, in the case of the location-scale shift.
+The presence under the null of the unspecified parameters, δ_0 and δ_1 , or more precisely the need to estimate them, disrupts the elegant asymptotically distribution free nature of these tests and leads us to the Khmaladze transformation.

-1.2.
+2.2.
 Inference on the Quantile Regression Process.
 In the two-sample treatment-control model there are a multitude of tests designed to answer the question: "Is the treatment effect significant."
 The most familiar of these, like the two-sample Student-t and Mann-Whitney-Wilcoxon tests are designed to reveal location shift alternatives.
 Others are designed for scale shift alternatives.
 Still others, like the two sample Kolmogorov-Smirnov test, are intended to encompass omnibus non-parametric alternatives.
 When the non-parametric null is posed in a form free of nuisance parameters we have an elegant distribution-free theory for a variety of tests, including the Kolmogorov-Smirnov test that are based on the empirical distribution function.